oeway/AILabNode/README.md

   }
 }
 ```
-Generally, you can change any of the above fields by using `$ctrl.task.set(key, value)` syntax as you want, but they are designed for different purpose.
+Generally, you can change any of the above fields by using `$ctrl.task.set(key, value)` syntax, but they are designed for different purposes.
 Here is a general guide for using these fields:
  * use `$ctrl.task.config` for saving and updating settings, configurations of the task.
  * use `$ctrl.task.input` for the input of the task, usually, it can be a file path, an url, some numbers or string which generate by another task.
  * use `$ctrl.task.output` for the output of the task, it can be a file path or url, some numbers or string produced by the task.